-In order to simplify this equation, we define the annihilation operator on a chain rather than on a simplex\footnote{A chain is sum of several simplexes.}, as $\psi_{\sigma_1+\sigma_2}=\psi_{\sigma_1}+\psi_{\sigma_2}$, where $\sigma_1$ and $\sigma_2$ are distinct simplices.
+In order to simplify this equation, we define the annihilation operator on a chain rather than on a simplex\footnote{A chain is the sum of several simplexes.}, as $\psi_{\sigma_1+\sigma_2} = \psi_{\sigma_1} + \psi_{\sigma_2}$, where $\sigma_1$ and $\sigma_2$ are distinct simplexes.
 Employing this configuration, we can express the Hamiltonian in a more geometric fashion:

-In this representation, the summation runs over all simplices $\sigma$ on a equal time slice and $\partial'=\sum_{i\neq0}\text{sgn}(i\cup\bm{\mu})(e_{\vect{\mu}}(x+e^i)-e_{\vect{\mu}}(x))$ is restriction of boundary on the equal time slice, which may be summations of different simplexes.
+where the summation runs over all simplexes $\sigma$ on an equal time slice, and $\partial'=\sum_{i\neq0}\text{sgn}(i\cup\bm{\mu})(e_{\vect{\mu}}(x+e^i)-e_{\vect{\mu}}(x))$ is the restriction of the boundary on the equal time slice, which may be a sum of different simplexes.
 It becomes evident that hopping occurs exclusively between a simplex and the restriction of the boundary of that simplex.